aaronj1335/frp-mvc-and-other-tlas/README.md

 then visit:

-- [http://localhost:1336/spaghetti/][]: just frp without mvc-driven separation of concerns
+- [http://localhost:1336/spaghetti/][]: just reactive without mvc-driven separation of concerns
-- [http://localhost:1336/vanilla-js-views/][]: frp with an mvc-driven separation of concerns, but no ui-framework
+- [http://localhost:1336/vanilla-js-views/][]: reactive with an mvc-driven separation of concerns, but no ui-framework
 - [http://localhost:1336/react/][]: same as above, but using [react][] to give a more concrete example

 for the latter two, the data model can be found in `lib/common.js`.